Jessica Warchal-King, dancer and curator-inhale performance series

 Francis Markocki- Apprentice

 A Philadelphia native, Francis Markocki began his training at the age of fifteen.
 Since then, he has performed at events such as the Philadelphia Thanksgiving Day Parade, the Disney World Parade, and multiple Temple University concerts, among other performances.
-Francis is currently pursuing his BFA in Dance from Temple University.
+Francis graduated with his BFA in Dance from Temple University in 2016.
 He is a certified M’singha Wuti instructor in the Umfundalai Dance Technique, for which he studied under its founder Dr. Kariamu Welsh.
-Francis is currently dancing and training with Kun-Yang Lin/Dancers, which he joined in the summer of 2016.
+Francis is currently dancing and training with Kun-Yang Lin/Dancers and Nickerson-Rossi Dance.
 He is a dance teacher as well as an aspiring choreographer and holds interests in arts administration and dance production.

 Dance Artist ALUMNI